rails/propshaft/UPGRADING.md

 **Asset paths**

-Propshaft will automatically include in its search paths the folders `vendor/assets`, `lib/assets` and `app/assets` of your project and all the gems in your gemfile.
+Propshaft will automatically include in its search paths the folders `vendor/assets`, `lib/assets` and `app/assets` of your project and of all the gems in your Gemfile.
 You can see all included files by using the `reveal` rake task:
 ```
  rake assets:reveal
 ```